AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 Here you can find the Daily Scrum status of our Development Team [The daily status](https://docs.google.com/spreadsheets/d/1swL2wWhy6hZb2XJzyvXoQbx3UiBeuGJYmSXoTl4N0NA/edit#gid=0)

 ### Sprint Review
-The Sprint Review include following elements:
-1. The Development Team demonstrates the work it has "Done"
-2. The Product Owner demonstrates what Product Backlog items have been "Done" and what has not been "Done"
-3. The Scrum Group make a decision on what to do next.
+The Sprint Review usually held each Monday.
+This is at most a one-hour meeting for one-week Sprints.

 ### Sprint Retrospective
-The Sprint Retrospective is an opportunity for the Scrum Team to inspect itself and create a plan for improvements to be enacted during the next Sprint.
-The Sprint Retrospective occurs after the Sprint Review and prior to the next Sprint Planning.
+On the next day after the Sprint Review our Scrum Team usually have the Sprint Retrospective.
+This is at most a one-hour meeting for one-week Sprints.
 Three main actions of the Sprint Retrospective:
 1. Answer the question: what went well?
 2. Answer the question: what went not so good?